GLMeece/python-libvin/README.rst

  * World Manufacturer Identifier
  * Year of the vehicle model

 This is a work in progress and my only source of information about the many VIN standards is a half baked Wikipedia article.
 So don't expect it to be perfect.

-Feel free to contribute !
+Feel free to contribute!

 Low level API example
 ---------------------